arthur-braga/data-analyst-assignment/README.md

 set enddate = NULL
 where enddate = '00:00.0';`

-AWS was not able to identify numeric and date time types, and labelled them as VARCHAR.
-To solve this issue, I had to inspect all tables and run the following SQL operations:
+AWS was not able to identify numeric and date time types.
+The former was not loaded with its decimal parts, and the latter had multiple issues, as stated below.
+For that, I've labelled all such variables as VARCHAR, and manually adjusted them.
+I've used the following SQL operations:
 `alter table assignment.dimproduct add column standardcost_new numeric(10,6);
 update assignment.dimproduct
 set standardcost_new = cast(standardcost as numeric(10,6));